keenanromain/DecemberCal/README.md

 ```
 ./docker_refresh.sh
 ```
-Once the stack is running, the application can be accessed locally at:
+Once the stack is running, the application can be accessed on the browser at:
 ```
 http://localhost:8080/
 ```

-Note: All containers ensure that Docker builds and runs for ARM64 architecture to provide consistent builds on my Apple Silicon machine.
+**Note**: All containers ensure that Docker builds and runs for ARM64 architecture.
+This was done to provide consistent builds on my Apple Silicon machine.

 ---
 ## Table of Contents
 1. <a href="#postgres">Postgres</a>